Skye Blake here, your intrepid detective, with important information I’ve discovered to help you find a natural flea treatment for your cat.

 In it’s raw form, garlic smells and tastes very strong.
 When cooked it becomes milder in strength and flavor.

-Garlic is a tasty and healthy vegetable for people and dogs… but NOT CATS!
-Cats don’t tolerate it well and should not eat it in any form.
+Garlic is a tasty and healthy vegetable for people and dogs… but not so good for cats.

 Therefore, just as with chemical products, you have to know what you’re doing in order to safely use natural flea treatments and oils.